Michigan Public

-Michigan Radio is a network of five FM public radio stations operated by the University of Michigan through its broadcasting arm, Michigan Public Media.
+Michigan Public (known until 2024 as Michigan Radio) is a network of five FM public radio stations operated by the University of Michigan through its broadcasting arm, Michigan Public Media.
 The network is a founding member of National Public Radio and an affiliate of Public Radio International, American Public Media, and BBC World Service.
 Its main studio is located in Ann Arbor, with satellite studios in Flint and offices in Grand Rapids.
 It currently airs news and talk, which it has since July 1, 1996.
 The combined footprint of the five stations covers most of the southern Lower Peninsula of Michigan, from Muskegon to Detroit.
+All five stations broadcast in HD, albeit without any digital subchannels.

 Stations

 WUOM

-WUOM (91.7 FM) in Ann Arbor is the flagship station of Michigan Radio, broadcasting with a 93,000 watt transmitter from a 237 m tower near Pinckney.
+WUOM (91.7 FM) in Ann Arbor is the flagship station of Michigan Public, broadcasting with a 93,000 watt transmitter from a 237 m tower near Pinckney.
 The University of Michigan applied to the FCC on September 11, 1944, for a station at 43.1 FM (part of a band of frequencies used for testing of Frequency Modulation) with a power of 50,000 watts.
 At the time an assignment on the new FM band was seen as a significant disadvantage.

 The FCC granted a license for WUOM (for University of Michigan) at 91.7 in the brand new FM band; the station went on the air on July 5, 1948.
 Classical music made up a large chunk of the station's broadcast day until the late 1990s, when, faced with declining ratings and listener pledges, Michigan Radio changed its daytime programming to news and talk.
 Classical music programming continued for a time at night and was eventually phased out altogether.

-WUOM's signal covers most of Southeastern Michigan, including Metro Detroit (where the station has somewhat high ratings for an out-of-market NPR station and competes with Wayne State University's WDET-FM), Lansing and parts of extreme Southwestern Ontario.
-It is also reported to be the most listened-to station in Ann Arbor, ahead of all commercial signals.
-The station provides full-power 24-hour news service to listeners in the state capital.
-Lansing's main NPR news and talk station, WKAR, must sign off at sundown (with a low-powered translator staying on the air at night) and WKAR-FM airs the Classical 24 network from 7 pm to 5 am weeknights with minimal, if any, interruptions for news.
+WUOM, at 93,000 watts, is a "grandfathered superpower" station along with network sister station WVGR.
+According to the FCC, the same setup being newly licensed today would only be allotted 20.38 kilowatts from the same antenna height.
+It provides at least secondary coverage to most of the southeast quadrant of the state, from Lansing to Detroit.
+Although Detroit and Ann Arbor are separate radio markets, WUOM has a fairly large listener base in the Detroit area; it has long identified as "Ann Arbor/Detroit" during the network's hourly legal IDs.